Years of Experience and Learning have led us Here

 The clearest benefits to choosing a Very Fine House are the simplicity of the process, and the trust they represent between builder and homeowner.
 Because the design work has been completed, we can take a VFH from our initial conversations to a final construction contract with a fixed bid price much faster than we can with a custom home, and without the significant Design/Planning contracts necessary for a custom home.
 The timber frame, exterior walls, floors and roof can be pre-built in our shop.
 This more controlled build in a heated space means a safer and faster construction process.
 We then raise the frame and wall, roof & floor panels on site, and finish the building from there.
 Because of savings in design and project management, and because of decisions that we’ve built into the design, we expect a VFH to cost 10% less than the lower end of the price range we’d see on a similar sized custom home.

 We currently have one model – the VF2.5 (see more details below) designed and estimated.
-Two more models are at the conceptual design stage – the VF1.5 and the VF3.
+One other model is at the conceptual design stage – the VF1.5, for which you can see floor plans below.

 The VFH 2.5 is the original Very Fine house.
 It has 1,300 square feet of interior, conditioned space, including 2-1/2 bedrooms and 1-1/2 baths.
 We designed it in 2020 and constructed the first one in Waterbury, Vermont during the fall and early winter.
 We built the walls, roof and second floor in sections in our Montpelier shop, and raised the timber frame and all panels during a week of site work.
 You can read more about that particular build process by clicking on the links to our blog, in the sidebar of this page.